FreskyZ/fine/docs/container.md

 https://deavid.wordpress.com/2019/06/15/how-to-allow-docker-containers-to-see-the-source-ip-address/
 to check userland proxy false, investigate this in future

-by the way, windows + wsl + docker desktop also have strange network, to make network normal you should avoid docker desktop and use normal linux install approach instead
+by the way, windows + wsl + docker desktop also have strange network, and --network host also not works as expected, this is even different from rootless docker's --network host behavior and mechanism, to make network normal you should avoid docker desktop and use normal linux install approach instead

 ### Rootless Docker